gaborkukucska/TrippleEffect/README.md

 ```

 *   The server will start (usually on `http://0.0.0.0:8000`).
-*   It loads agents based on `config.yaml` and uses API keys/URLs from `.env` to initialize providers.
-Check console output for details and potential configuration warnings (e.g., missing keys for configured providers).
+*   It reads `.env` for secrets/defaults and loads the current `config.yaml` to initialize agents.
+Check console output for details.
 *   Access the UI in your web browser: `http://localhost:8000` (or your machine's IP if accessing from another device).

 ## 🖱️ Usage

 1. Open the web UI.
-2. The backend loads agents.
+2. The backend loads agents based on `config.yaml`.
 You should see a "Connected" status and agent configurations/statuses loaded in their respective UI sections.
+3.  **Manage Agents (Optional):** Use the "+", "Edit", "Delete" buttons in the "Configuration" section to modify agent setups.
+Click the Refresh button (🔄) and restart the backend (`Ctrl+C` and run `python -m src.main` again) to apply changes.
-3. Type your task into the input box ⌨️ (optionally attach a text file using the 📎 button).
+4. Type your task into the input box ⌨️ (optionally attach a text file using the 📎 button).
-4. Send the message.
+5. Send the message.
 The task goes concurrently to all initialized and *available* (idle) agents.
-5. Observe responses streaming back in the "Conversation Area", identified by `agent_id`.
+6. Observe responses streaming back in the "Conversation Area", identified by agent persona/ID.
 System messages and errors appear in the "System Logs & Status" area.
-6. Agent behavior (including tool use) depends on the configured provider and model.
+7. Agent behavior (including XML tool use like file access) depends on the configured provider and model.
 Check agent status updates in the "Agent Status" section.
-7. Agents operate within `sandboxes/agent_<id>/` for file system tool operations.
+8. Agents operate within `sandboxes/agent_<id>/` for file system tool operations.

 ## 🛠️ Development

 *   **Code Style:** Follow PEP 8.
 Use formatters like Black.
 *   **Linting:** Use Flake8 or Pylint.
 *   **Helper Files:** Keep `helperfiles/PROJECT_PLAN.md` and `helperfiles/FUNCTIONS_INDEX.md` updated! ✍️
-*   **Configuration:** Modify `config.yaml` to add/change agents/providers.
+*   **Configuration:** Modify `config.yaml` manually OR use the UI (requires restart).
 Set API keys/URLs/defaults in `.env`.
-(UI config editing planned for Phase 8).
 *   **Branching:** Use feature branches.

 ## 🙌 Contributing